Service

 A developer asked me to look at Hallam Mill — a substantial Victorian cotton mill in Stockport, sitting in the middle of a residential area off the A6.
 He was considering purchasing it and needed to understand what he was buying.
 I'd never been to the building.
 I had no measured survey, no floor plans, no structural information.

 Using Google Earth, Google Street View and online photography, I derived the entire structural grid of the building — column positions, bay widths, the north-light roof structure, window rhythms, access points and the relationship to the surrounding terrace rows.
-From this I produced a full site plan, existing floor plans and two development proposals for office conversion.

 Hallam Mill — Google Earth aerial with structural grid overlay and 3D aerial view